 - Weight—Define the field

 used to calculate the weighted sum.
-This additional parameter available only
+This additional parameter is available only

 When you have a variable for a median or proportional value in your data, the weighted average is useful for determining the value of that variable across multiple areas.